 Global Communication Report

 The annual Global Communication Report conducted by the USC Center for Public Relations is designed to provide insight into the evolution of the global communication industry by analyzing emerging trends.
-Each time we survey professionals working in the field, we discover new insights into what makes PR one of the most dynamic profession in the universe.
+Each time we survey professionals working in the field, we discover new insights into what makes PR one of the most dynamic professions in the universe.

 Past research has predicted the future of corporate activism and the rise of new activists and assessed how to engage with activist organizations, reviewed the convergence in marketing and public relations, tracked the scale of change disrupting the PR industry, and examined the industry’s evolution of ethics and its future use of technology and artificial intelligence.